8 mistakes CFOs should avoid when buying SaaS subscriptions in 2022

 1. Purchasing the wrong SaaS subscription plan

 Monthly or annual plan?
 Perhaps a multi-year term?
 There are pros and cons to each contract term.
-Choose wisely to avoid being locked into a lengthy subscription.
+Choose wisely to avoid being locked into a lengthy SaaS subscription.

+Before you decide, understand exactly how the SaaS tool helps your business, how vital it is to your functions, and how long you need it.
 Ashley Law-Smith, Finance Director at Bizpay, advises to conduct a free trial and walkthrough before committing to the SaaS purchase:

 2. Assuming each SaaS tool is scalable